Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Method

 \section{Method}

 We address the problem of open-vocabulary object detection.
 At training time, the model can access the class and box labels of base categories ($C_B$).
 At test time, the model is tasked with detecting objects from a set of novel categories ($C_N$) not present in the training set.
-To achieve this, we leverage pretrained vision and language models (VLMs) building upon prior studies~\citep{gu2022openvocabulary,zhong2021regionclip,kuo2022fvlm}.
-However, instead of taking classification-based pretrained VLMs, we demonstrate how to enhance the VLMs with detector head in image-text pretraining, and propose shifted-window learning (SWL) strategy to improve open-vocabulary detection.
+To achieve this, we leverage pretrained vision and language models (VLMs) as in prior studies~\cite{rovit,gu2022openvocabulary,zhong2021regionclip,kuo2022fvlm}.

+More specifically, we leverage recent advances in ViT-based detectors~\cite{li2022exploring,rovit} for their promising results.
+However, instead of solely taking the pretrained ViT backbone, we demonstrate how to enhance the VLMs by integrating detector heads into the CLIP pretraining process, referred to as Region-centric image-text Pretraining (REP).
+Additionally, for detection finetuning, we propose a Shifted-Window Learning (SWL) strategy to enhance the adaptation of the pretrained ViT model to open-vocabulary detection task.
+By combining these approaches, \ours achieves significant improvements in open-vocabulary detection over prior arts.